Fast x86 Debugging: Using GDB On Apple Silicon with Rosetta emulation

 ROSETTA_DEBUGSERVER_PORT=1234 ./program

-and in a seperate terminal,
+and in a separate terminal,

 gdb